Federal Tax Dependents

 Eligible individuals include only the following:

-- Your spouse or common-law spouse (note 1) (“qualified” federal tax dependent).
+- Your spouse or common-law spouse1 (“qualified” federal tax dependent).

-- Your same or opposite gender domestic partner or civil union partner (note 2) (may or may not be your “qualified” federal tax dependent).
+- Your same or opposite gender domestic partner or civil union partner2 (may or may not be your “qualified” federal tax dependent).

-- You, your spouse’s, common-law spouse’s, domestic partner's or civil union partner's unmarried or married child(ren) including natural children, legally adopted children, foster children placed with you for adoption, stepchildren, children in which legal guardianship has been designated and children defined under a Qualified Medical Child Support Order (QMCSO) (note 4) (may or may not be your “qualified” federal tax dependent).
+- You, your spouse’s, common-law spouse’s, domestic partner's or civil union partner's unmarried or married child(ren) including natural children, legally adopted children, foster children placed with you for adoption, stepchildren, children in which legal guardianship has been designated and children defined under a Qualified Medical Child Support Order (QMCSO)3 (may or may not be your “qualified” federal tax dependent).

-- Eligible individuals of any age who is dependent on you because of a permanent physical or mental disability to the end of the month in which they turn age 26 (note 3).
+- Eligible individual of any age who is dependent on you because of a permanent physical or mental disability may be covered to the end of the month in which they turn age 264.
 Once the disabled dependent reaches age 26, the University requires the dependent to be certified as disabled prior to age 23, a “qualified” federal tax dependent and currently enrolled in the plan to maintain coverage.

 - You must complete an Affidavit of Common Law Marriage to enroll your common law spouse.
 Employees who reside in a State other than Colorado must complete the appropriate affidavit available in the State in which they reside.